hanishkvc/prgs-docs-spreadsheetkvc/README.md

 i.e within each line in the file.

-If any field contains this field seperator with in its content, then the content is embedded within [`]s and not [']s.
+If any field contains this field seperator with in its content, then the content is embedded within ['] ie single quotes.

-To avoid confusing the program, dont use ` char as part of the spreadsheet contents, other than for quoting text contents with field seperator in them.
+To avoid confusing the program, dont use ' char as part of the spreadsheet contents, other than for quoting text contents with field seperator in them.

+Also if you want to have white space at the beginning and or end of the text contents of a cell, put the full cell text content within quotes.

-User can set a different field seperator from the commandline.
+User can set a different field seperator or quote char from the commandline.

 ### Encryption support